 EIOPA participates in the Financial Services Committee (FSC) and the Economic and Financial Committee (EFC), as an observer and contributes to debates on the assessment of risk in the European financial system and on the state of European financial market integration.

 The European System of Financial Supervision

-- cross-sectoral developments
+- micro-prudential analyses of cross-sectoral developments

 - risks and vulnerabilities for financial stability